phalcon-orphanage/docs/en/tutorial-base.md

 }
 ```

-As you can see, the bootstrap file is very short and we do not need to include any additional files.
-We have set ourselves a flexible MVC application in less than 30 lines of code.
+As you can see, the bootstrap file is very short and we do not need to include any additional files. **Congratulations** you are well on your to having created a flexible MVC application in less than 30 lines of code.

 <a name='controller'></a>
 ## Creating a Controller
 By default Phalcon will look for a controller named "Index".
 It is the starting point when no controller or action has been passed in the request.
 The index controller (`app/controllers/IndexController.php`) looks like:

+**app/controllers/IndexController.php**
 ```php
 <?php